snapshot-labs/snapshot/src/plugins/README.md

 # Plugins

-To create a plugin start by creating a new (camelcased) directory in `src/plugins`.
+To create a plugin start by creating a new (camelCase) directory in `src/plugins`.

 ```shell
 mkdir src/plugins/MyPlugin